Business Development Internship &

 The phone interview is focused on problem-solving.
 Expect us to ask questions like these (though we don’t use specific questions anymore):

 - How many pennies are there in Manhattan?

 - What’s the angle between the hour hand and minute hand on an analog clock at 9:30 AM?

 We expect you to try a number of methods to get to the solution, and to use other methods to sanity check your answers.
 We’re interested in hearing your thought process, and we won’t penalize you for making mistakes so long as you strive to catch and correct them.

 After the phone interview, we’ll get back to you within approximately one week.
-If it went well, we’ll invite you onsite to one of our London or New York offices.
+If it went well, we’ll invite you to the final round of interviewing.